zzzprojects/learn-orm/tutorials/ef-core-providers/oracle.md

 # Oracle Provider

-Oracle Database is the first database designed for enterprise grid computing, the most flexible and cost-effective way to manage information and applications.
+Oracle database is the first database designed for enterprise grid computing, the most flexible and cost-effective way to manage information and applications.

  - The database has logical structures and physical structures.
  - The physical and logical structures are separate, and the physical storage of data can be managed without affecting the access to logical storage structures.